Teapot-Tools/teapot-tools/README.md

 Teapot-Tools is a very simple python 3 module that lets you play with Google's 418 teapot, by rotating it or making it pour tea whenever you want.
 ~~It currently only works with Firefox, but adapting it to Chrome would be pretty easy.
 Universal version coming soon:tm:~~ Universal version is out!
 See `Parameters` below.
 Untested on other browsers than Firefox, but it _should_ work on them as well.

+**WARNING: The pypi package is out of date.
+Will hopefully update it soon.
+Please manually install from this repo until then.**

 This module assumes you have the selenium package installed, and the path to its driver (depends on the browser you're using).

 ## Usage